How To Get Rid of Gnats in Plants Using Dish Soap

 1. Get an empty bowl.
 Any similar container will also work.

-2. Add a few tablespoons of apple cider vinegar to the bowl.
+3. Add a tablespoon of apple cider vinegar to the bowl.

 You can be flexible with the quantity of apple cider vinegar and dish soap you add to the bowl.
 The only thing to keep in mind is to add both liquids in equal parts.